cweinberger/bpc/README.md

 ## MongoDB

-You can almost start with an empty database.
-However, it needs to be primed with an application with admin scope and corresponding admin user who can manage permissions etc.
+You can start with an empty database.
+However, to be able to register applications etc., we need the BPC Console.
+And this needs to be primed in the database including an admin user who can manage permissions etc. Use these MongoDB commands:

 ```
 db.applications.insert({